What is my first lesson like?

 A large part of what we do is helping singers stop shouting whilst they sing.
 Once they've done this, they can increase the volume, support, intensity, rasp, etc, but not before or too soon, otherwise they go back to shouting!

-We build-up the middle voice by coordinating the vocal muscles better.
+3. We teach better bridging not 'early bridging'.
+This may be earlier than if someone is bridging late, which is often the cause of vocal strain.
+We do not teach vocal strain.
+We helps singers find and improve the 'middle voice' by coordinating the vocal muscles better.
 Once you've reduced the strain sufficiently you can increase the strength, otherwise you will increase the strain.

 5. We do not use loads of confusing exercises.
-We try to keep lessons simple and use a small amount of exercsies per student.
+We use actual words (most of us know thousands!)...and we use these words as tools to help singers adjust better and find the correct vocal muscle coordination and breath support.
+For example, we use: MUM or GOO or NAY.
+We try to keep lessons simple and use a small amount of exercises per student.
 I commonly use about 5 key exercises, again and again, with some modifications.

 We also use some temporary sounds to help some singers find better placement.
 If they don't need it, we don't give it to them.
-Many singing teachers also use these temporary sounds.
+Most singing teachers also use these temporary sounds.

-The likelihood is that we're both heading towards the same thing - less strain (and better range and more ease) - but his experience of SLS might have been limited.
+The likelihood is that this guy and us are all heading towards the same thing - less strain, no cracks, more control, better range, more ease, more power - but his experience of SLS might have been limited.